ashlinrichardson/dem/README.md

 # dem
-quick and dirty dem visualization, started with repo "multiPick" which is Nigel's ZPR interface multiple-picking example for linux

-amd went from there..
+quick and dirty dem visualization, started with repo "multiPick" and went from there..

 ![alt text](dem.png)